FusionAuth/fusionauth-site/site/_posts/2021-08-02-step-up-auth-with-fusionauth.md

 This code covers a lot, so let's break it down.
 We're checking to see if the user is already logged in.
 If not, then they won't even have access to request permission for our advanced functionality.
 Then we call the `two-factor/start` endpoint.
 This is where we pass in the parameters needed by FusionAuth in the `form` to start the step-up request.

-The response will look something like this.
+The response will look something like this:

 ```json
 {